 - Visualize every sequence one time every day

-- When you are having a go, check your equipment and your belayer
+- When you are having a go, check your rope, equipment and the knot

 - Before you start, repeate in your mind: «I like this route, I look forward to climb on it, I feel strong.»